SoloVid/Thy/docs/language-design.md

 - `private`: modifier for declarations
 - `to`: denotes preceding identifier as not a function call
 - `type`: type-related operations just start breaking the standard language stuff
-- `let`: precedes another function call on the same line and potentially effects a return
+- `let`: precedes a function call on the same line and potentially effects a return

 ### Language Feature Functions

-These "functions" allow non-special grammar.
+These "functions" allow non-special grammar
+(i.e. the lexer and parser can treat them as function calls).
 Their usage is significantly different from functions you can write in this language.

 - `await`: affects standard language control flow